nikhilakki/semverbump/README.md

-# SemVerbump
+# SemVerBump

-### SemVerbump or Semantic Version Bump is a CLI tool that auto-bumps version for your application.
+### SemVerBump or Semantic Version Bump is a CLI tool that auto-bumps version (with auto git tagging and commit) for your application.

 __Currently supports__